-Once there is enough of these hormones, the hypothalamus will be signaled to stop the release of TRH and the cascade of actions to increase T3 and T4.
+Once there is enough of these hormones, they signal the hypothalamus and pituitary to stop this cascade of actions and drop T3 and T4 levels.

-In diet-induced obese rats, inhibiting Sirt1 increases TRH level.
-Read this post to learn about how to inhibit Sirt1.
+In diet-induced obese rats, inhibiting Sirt1 increased TRH level.
+Read this post to learn about the factors that inhibit Sirt1.

 Electroconvulsive therapy is a treatment for treatment-resistant depression.
-In rats, electroconvulsive therapy increases TRH levels, which correlates well with the reduction in depressive symptoms (R).
+In rats, electroconvulsive therapy increased TRH levels, which correlated well with the reduction in depressive symptoms .

 Factors that Decrease TRH

 1) High Thyroid Hormones

 High Free T4 and Free T3 levels can signal the pituitary and hypothalamus to adjust TSH and TRH levels.

 T4 increases the production of pyroglutamyl peptidase II, an enzyme that degrades TRH in the hypothalamus .